Born this way? Researchers explore the science of gender identity

 McHugh has gained a following among social conservatives, while incensing LGBT advocates with comments such as calling transgender people "counterfeit."

-Last year he co-authored a review of the scientific literature published in The New Atlantis journal, asserting there was scant evidence to suggest sexual orientation and gender identity were biologically determined.
+Last year he co-authored a review of the scientific literature published in The New Atlantis, asserting there was scant evidence to suggest sexual orientation and gender identity were biologically determined.

 The article drew a rebuke from nearly 600 academics and clinicians who called it misleading.